When it comes to looking for love online, many of us are careful to guard our hearts – but we might be better placed guarding our data.

 Troubling Location Leaks

 At a time when data breaches are certainly having their moment in the headlines, dating apps have refused to shy away from the spotlight for all the wrong reasons.
-In 2019 alone, four popular dating apps have suffered major privacy problems, revealing perhaps the most troubling data of all: the precise locations of millions of users.
+In 2019 alone, four popular dating apps suffered major privacy problems, revealing perhaps the most troubling data of all: the precise locations of millions of users.

 Cyber security firm Pen Test Partners revealed that Grindr, Romeo, Recon, and 3Fun all had major security issues, especially with regards to their users’ locations.
-Using information from all of these apps, they were able to create maps of user locations across the world by using algorithms based on longitude, latitude, and in some cases, altitude – thereby creating a three-point map of a user’s location.
+Using information from all of these apps, security experts were able to create maps of user locations across the world by using algorithms based on longitude, latitude, and in some cases, altitude – thereby creating a three-point map of a user’s location.